EvelynAnyebe/EvelynAnyebe/README.md

 ### Hi there 👋

-Thanks for checking on me 😄!
+Thanks for checking on me!

 - 🔭 I’m currently working on HCT with a brilliat team.
 We are developing an awesome web application.
 More on this later
 - ⚡ Here's a fun fact about me: If am not into computer science, I might have been in Business.